Neven Sesardić: Life and career

 He grew up in communist Yugoslavia.
 From 1977 to 1983 he worked as a lecturer at the University of Zagreb, and, from then, until 1989 he was assistant professor at the same university.
 In the 1980s he was listed as an "internal enemy" of the Yugoslav regime.

 From 1989 to 1991 he was fellow of the Alexander von Humboldt Foundation at the University of Giessen.
-From 1991 to 1992 he worked as a Fellow of the Center for Interdisciplinary Research at the University of Bielefeld.
+From 1991 to 1992 he worked as a Fellow of the Center for Interdisciplinary Research at Bielefeld University.
 The following two years (1992–94) he spent as an associate professor of philosophy at the University of Zagreb.
 The following academic year, 1994–1995, he worked as a visiting professor at the University of Notre Dame, while the following year (1995–96) he became an NSF Research Fellow at the University of Minnesota.
 Following that, in 1996 he became professor of philosophy at the Miyazaki International College, Japan, where he worked until 1999 when he was appointed research fellow at King's College London.
 From 2000 until 2006, he worked as an associate professor of philosophy at the Lingnan University, Hong Kong.
 From 2006 to 2015, he worked as a professor of philosophy at the Lingnan University.
 In 2015, he retired from Lingnan University.

 He is a member of the American Philosophical Association (APA), the Croatian Philosophical Association, and the Philosophy of Science Association.